-\begin{remark} It can be readily verified that $\mathbb{E}[\varphi_{\pi}(O; \alpha_{\pi}^o, P_L)| A = a] = \mathbb{E}[\mu_{\pi}^o(a, L)].$ Notably, when $A$ is multi-categorical, provided that $\delta^o(a,L)$ is redefined as $\Pr(A=a)/\Pr(A=a \mid L)$, we still have $\mathbb{E}[\varphi_{\pi}(O;\alpha_{\pi}, P_O) \mid A=a] = \mathbb{E}[Y(a)]$.
-This indicates that, although the AIPW score we propose is originally designed for continuous treatments, it can also be used for identification when $A$ takes multiple categories.
-Further discussions are provided in Appendix~\ref{appendix: multi-catigorical treatments}, comparing our methodology with those in \citet{chen2025identificationdebiasedlearningcausal} in detail. \end{remark} \begin{remark} In the degenerate setting, the covariate set $L$ may be empty.
-In this case, the corresponding AIPW score differs slightly from that in Equation~\eqref{eq: varphi defn}.
-The explicit form of this degenerate score is derived in Appendix~\ref{appendix: degenerate AIPW score}. \end{remark}
+Notably, when $A$ is discrete, provided that $\delta^o(a,L)$ is redefined as $\Pr(A=a)/\Pr(A=a \mid L)$, we still have $\mathbb{E}[\varphi_{\pi}(O;\alpha_{\pi}, P_O) \mid A=a] = \mathbb{E}[Y(a)]$.
+This indicates that, although the proposed AIPW score is designed for continuous treatments, it also applies when $A$ is discrete.
+A detailed comparison with \citet{chen2025identificationdebiasedlearningcausal} is provided in Appendix~\ref{append: multi-catigorical treatments}.
+Moreover, the construction naturally accommodates the degenerate case where $L$ is empty.
+In this setting, the AIPW score differs slightly from Equation~\eqref{eq: varphi defn}; see Appendix~\ref{append: degenerate AIPW score} for more details.